 Duke Emergency Medicine offers a one-year fellowship in Emergency Ultrasound, with a multitude of resources.

-Fellows participate in teaching shifts with rotating residents, ultrasound-related simulation, weekly ultrasound QA, monthly ultrasound journal clubs, and novel research.
-The Emergency Department has 11 ultrasound machines (including GE Venues, Sonosite M-Turbos, and Butterfly IQs), that are wirelessly linked to an electronic archiving and quality assurance system (Butterfly Enterprise).
-Our simulation lab includes multiple high fidelity ultrasound simulators for both training and education, including diagnostic and procedural point-of-care ultrasound (POCUS), transesophageal echocardiogram (TEE), transvaginal ultrasound (TVUS), and more.
+The Emergency Department has 10 ultrasound machines (including GE Venues, Sonosite PX, Sonosite M-Turbos, Sonosite Edge, Sonosite S-Nerves, and Butterfly IQs for educational use), that are wirelessly linked to an electronic archiving and quality assurance system (Butterfly Enterprise).
+Our simulation lab includes multiple high fidelity ultrasound simulators for both training and education, including diagnostic and procedural point-of-care ultrasound (POCUS), transesophageal echocardiogram (TEE), and transvaginal ultrasound (TVUS).

 Game Changer: How 1 Doctor Is Using A $10 Video Game Chip To Revolutionize Ultrasounds